 Standard Photo or Video Posts

-On Facebook, you’ll find all kinds of influencer marketing examples like the ones we talked about in Chapter 2.
+On Facebook, you’ll find all kinds of influencer marketing examples.
 Tactics like reviews, mentions, competitions, and giveaways can all be executed with standard Facebook posts.

 In this example, Vital Proteins had fitness influencer Jordan Morello host a giveaway on his Facebook page.
 He gave three steps for users to enter: follow the company’s Facebook page, like the post, and tag two friends in the post’s comments.